Marcelinho Paraíba: Career

+In August 2008, he returned to Brazil to play for Flamengo.
+On 6 March 2009, Coritiba signed him on a free transfer until the end of the year, as Marcelinho terminated his contract with Flamengo.
+After the relegation of Coritiba, he re-signed for São Paulo in December 2009.
+In August 2010, he was loaned to Sport until the end of the 2010 season, and his contract was extended to the end of the 2011 season.

-Marcelinho subsequently represented Sport, Boa Esporte, Fortaleza, Internacional de Lages (two stints), Joinville, Oeste, Ypiranga de Erechim Treze and Portuguesa.
+Marcelinho subsequently embarked on a journeyman career, representing Sport, Boa Esporte, Fortaleza, Internacional de Lages (two stints), Joinville, Oeste, Ypiranga de Erechim, Treze, and Portuguesa.

 Retirement and return

 On 15 March 2020, he announced his retirement as a professional player, playing for Perilima against Centro Sportivo Paraibano in the eighth round of the 2020 Campeonato Paraibano; however, eight months later, he changed his mind and rejoined Treze in an effort to help them avoid relegation.
 He made his first appearance since returning from retirement on 28 November as a half-time substitute in a 1–1 draw with Vila Nova, being substituted himself in the 78th minute.